ghowland/LawOfInformationLocality/README.md

 # Howland's Law of Information Locality

-For a unique set of information, if a decision needs to be made and accuracy is critical, all non-local data is invalid.
+**Law:** For a unique set of information, if a decision needs to be made and accuracy is critical, all non-local data is invalid.

 ## Unique Set of Information